thepaiger/Tether/README.md

 ## Overview

 Tether is an e-Commerce application dedicated to high-performance, luxury, electric sports cars or supercars.

-{Required - 4 to 5 non-technical sentences, summarizing the features, functions, and goals.}
+Browse the site to see beautiful vehicles that are both high-tech and good for the environment.
+Our goal is to streamline access to purchasing environmentally-friendly supercars.

 ## Wireframe